VolumezTech/volumez/README.md

 # Requirements
 * Terraform > 0.14
+* AWS credentials as environment variables
+* kubectl (for EKS examples)
 * Helm (for EKS examples)
 * awscli (for EKS examples)
-* AWS credentials as environment variables

 # EC2
 ---